BlockchainCommons/developer-web-site/_pages/categories/otherresources.md

 ## Courses

 Blockchain Commons offers courses to support the use of digital assets, the development of Bitcoin, and the use of our specifications.
-Most of these are hands-on CLI courses in our "from the Command Line" series:
+Most of these are hands-on CLI courses in our "from the Command Line" series.
+We've also produced a [_Smart Custody_ book](https://www.smartcustody.com/#the-book).

 <table>
   <tr width="100%">